 Pay your lodging on arrival.
 If all goes wrong you’ll have that roof over your head, at least, til things are worked out with the bank.

 Personally I wouldn’t carry dollars as I found most places weren’t that welcoming to them and most ATMs won’t give them so you’ll have to do exchanging to get them over again while there if you do use any you take.
-I went with the local currency o the country I was in or a fair amount for where I was about to head next, then did the same thing the next place - some for there and then some for the next place when I was getting ready to jump or unsure when it would be yet.
-2 months ago
+I went with the local currency o the country I was in or a fair amount for where I was about to head next, then did the same thing the next place - some for there and then some for the next place when I was getting ready to jump or unsure when it would be yet. over 2 years ago